 Heat through until fully cooked, then turn off the heat and cover the sauce with a lid.

 When you’re ready to re-heat the sauce, remove the lid and re-heat.
 It will have collected a bit too much liquid but you can reduce that while re-heating, to get back the proper sauce consistency.

 How to Serve this Oil-Free Vegan Tomato Sauce

 - Eat on top of gluten free toast or homemade lentil flatbreads with avocado for breakfast as one of many yummy vegan gluten free breakfast ideas

 - Use as the tomato sauce in a vegan gluten free lasagne

 - Make a delicious eggplant parmesan style casserole

-- Add extra spice, reduce the liquid, and serve on the side instead of a chilli tomato sauce
+- Add extra spice, reduce the liquid, and serve on the side of your potato and carrot mash

 Tomato SauceCourse: All Vegan PostsCuisine: WFPB, Italian, MediterraneanDifficulty: Easy

-I love making a simple tomato sauce like this and using it with everything, even on my toast in the morning.
+I love making a simple tomato sauce like this and serving it with everything.

 3 cloves garlic